-F Place
+Place

-Ι Date
+Date

 ТО

 The Speaker, Provincial Assembly of Khyber Pakhtunkhwa.

-Sir,

-(A)
+Sir, (A)

-I hav e the honour to inform you that I have found it my duty, in the

-exercise of my powers under section of
+I have the honour to inform you that I have found it my duty, in the exercise of my powers under section of the

-the (Act) to solicit consent that Mr

-Member of the Provincial Assembly of Khyber Pakhtunkhwa, be

-arrested/detained for (reason for the arrest or detention as the case may be).
+Member of the Provincial Assembly of Khyber Pakhtunkhwa, be arrested/detained for (reason for the arrest or detention as the case may be).

-Mr, Member, Provincial Assembly of Khyber

-Pakhtunkhwa, was accordingly arrested/taken into custody at

-time on (date) and is at present lodged

-in the(Jail)(Place).
+Mr

 (B)

-I have the honour to inform you that Mr, Member,
+I have the honour to inform you that Mr

-Provincial Assembly of Khyber Pakhtunkhwa, was tried at the

-Court before me on a charge (or charges) of (nature of offence

-charged).
+chargoa).

 On (date) after trial lasting for days, I

-found him guilty of
+found him guilty of and sentenced him to

-imprisonment for(period).
+imprisonment for (period).

-(His application for leave to appeal is
+(His application for leave to appeal is pending consideration).

-pending consideration).

 Name of the Court.

 (C)

-I have the honour to inform you that Mr, Member,
+I have the honour to inform you that Mr Member,

 Provincial Assembly of Khyber Pakhtunkhwa, who was convicted

 on (date), and imprisoned for (nature of

 offence for which convicted) was released on bail pending appeal (or, as the

-case may be) released on the sentence being set aside 1S on an appeal on the (date).
+case may be) released on the sentence being set aside is on an appeal on

+the(date).

 (Judge, Magistrate or Executive Authority).

 THIRD SCHEDULE